NiushaH/open-mic-line-up/open-mic-line-up/README.md

 # Open Mic Night
 A user will be able to sign up to sing a song for open mic night.

-This is my second project for the Flatiron software engineering web developer program.
+This is my second project for the Flatiron School software engineering web developer program.

+* This is the minimum viable project submission.
+[For more information, see inspiration and idea behind project on this blogpost:] (https://code-a-chrome.com/coding_is_like_art)

 Written using ActiveRecord, CSS, HTML, Ruby, and Sinatra.
 (c) 2020